 The latest issue of Music & Copyright is now available for subscribers to download.
 Here are some of the highlights.

-US country report
+Indonesia country report

 In addition to the usual set of music industry statistics and news briefs, the latest issue of Music & Copyright includes a detailed Indonesia music industry report.
 Indonesia is the fourth most populous country in the world, behind China, India, and the US: the country ended 2022 with 279.1 million inhabitants.
 Despite its large population, Indonesia has always massively underperformed as a recorded-music market, with the legal sector long struggling to gain a foothold because of persistently high piracy rates.
 However, music streaming’s success around the world is influencing Indonesia, with a mixture of services now available offering access to several million local and international recordings.
 The collection of royalties has also changed.
 In 2019, the government and the different collective management organizations agreed on a one-stop-shop administration, with a single agency given the authority to collect and distribute royalties from commercial music users.
 The live sector has suffered a couple of bad years because of the COVID-19 pandemic and the measures introduced to control the spread of the virus.
 Following a sharp fall in ticket sales in 2020, some live performances resumed at the end of 2021, but it was last year that saw a fuller return for the sector, with ticket sales returning to prepandemic levels.

 If you would like more information about the newsletter or to set up a subscription, then send us an email.
 Alternatively, if you would like to download a sample copy, just go here.

 You must be logged in to post a comment.